abhinavxd/BSE-Bhavcopy/README.md

 ### This application downloads bhavcopy from BSE website and makes it searchable
 ### BSE publishes a "Bhavcopy" (Equity) ZIP every day at 18:00 IST here: https://www.bseindia.com/markets/MarketInfo/BhavCopy.asp

-### This app runs a Django command daily at 18:00 to automatically download extract and import BhavCopy data for that day into REDIS
+### This app runs a Django command daily at 18:00 to automatically download extract and import BhavCopy data for that day appropriate REDIS data structure.

 * Update list of packages from all repositories